RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/order-cart/README.md

-# @regardsoss/news
+# @regardsoss/order-cart

 ## Description

 This module is a dynamic configurable module for the configurable interfaces.
-This module is used to display the data order cart content and -internally- previous history order content.
-Please Note that his module must be instantiated once to enable the order cart functionnality in regards user interface.
-However, instantiating it more than once instance is useless - only the dynamic module instance will be used - and may be risky, dependeing on the global configuration.
+It is used to display the data order cart content.
+Please Note that his module must be instantiated once, in a dynamic container, to enable the order cart functionnality in regards user interface.
+However, instantiating it more than once instance is useless - only the dynamic module instance will be used - and may be risky, depending on the global configuration.

 ## Module structure